Qyuzet/aspnet-nextjs-tailwind--overview-paper/README.md

 ## Acknowledgements

-This project was completed as part of the graduation requirements for the 2-Year Professional Program in Information Technology at CEP-CCIT, Fakultas Teknik, Universitas Indonesia.
-Special thanks to Listyo Edi Prabowo, S.T.,M.T. for their guidance and support throughout this project.
+This project was completed as part of the graduation requirements for the 2-year Professional Program in Information Technology at CEP-CCIT, Fakultas Teknik, Universitas Indonesia.
+Thanks to Listyo Edi Prabowo, S.T., M.T. for his guidance and support throughout this project.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Please look at the [LICENSE](LICENSE) file for details.